harshita1017/Data-Take-Home-Test-Submission/README.md

 ### 🔄 **Step 2: Replaying and Recomputing Events**
 Depending on the setup, we can use different recovery strategies:

-#### ✅ **Kafka-Based Event Replay (Best for Real-Time Systems)**
-- If the system uses **Kafka**, we can rewind and reprocess past messages.
-- Kafka stores past events for a configurable period, allowing us to fetch and replay messages.
+#### ✅ **Dead Letter Queue (DLQ) or Retry-Based Reprocessing**
+- Instead of relying on rewinding Kafka topics, the preferred method is using a **Dead Letter Queue (DLQ) or Retry Topic**.
+- Events that fail processing are moved to a **retry queue** for reprocessing.
+- If an event continues to fail after multiple attempts, it is sent to the **DLQ for manual inspection and debugging**.
-- **Approach:**
+- **Solution:**
-  - Read old messages from Kafka.
-  - Identify missing or incorrect events.
+  - Process incoming events.
-  - Reproduce and send them back into the stream.
+  - If an event fails, push it to a **retry queue** (with exponential backoff to prevent system overload).
+  - If it fails **after N retries**, move it to the **DLQ** for further debugging or manual intervention.

 #### ✅ **State Reconstruction from Derived Data**
-- If we don’t have access to past event logs, we can infer missing states using aggregated results.
+- If past event logs are unavailable, we infer missing states using aggregated results.
-- Example: If a financial system only stores total balances but not individual transactions, we can estimate the missing transactions based on snapshots.
+- Example: If a financial system only stores total balances but not individual transactions, we estimate missing transactions based on snapshots.

 #### ✅ **In-Memory Processing for Quick Recovery**
 - For smaller datasets, **in-memory caching (e.g., Redis)** can temporarily hold and replay events.